MT4113/MT4113-A2-TeamH/README.md

 ![Fig1](https://github.com/eirenjacobson/MT4113-A2-TeamH/blob/master/Figures/Scatterplot.png)

 The scatter plot of Fish Length and Age displays a positive linear increase in length as age increases.
 This trend is displayed with the white line in the plot above.
-The overall mean of fish lengths is 46.68717cm and the mean for known fish aged 1, 2, and 3, are 21.44cm, 42.11478cm and 67.01676cm respectively.